A reference frame-based microgrid primary control for ensuring global convergence to a periodic orbit: Numerical example

 The parameters for Problem~\ref{prob_design} in this test are provided in Table~\ref{table_parameters}.
-All quantities are per-unit except for the frequencies, which are in Hz.
-The RLC filter parameters are chosen as in~\cite{pogaku2007modeling} to attenuate the switching frequency of the inverter.
-The steady-state droop characteristic of the control is determined by $R_{reg}$ for the frequency droop and $X$ for the voltage droop, which are respectively chosen for the microgrid system to have approximately $0.5\%$ nominal frequency droop at $0.1$ MW active power output and $5\%$ voltage droop at $0.075$ MVA reactive power output.
-The inertial $M$ is chosen so that the swing equation has a time constant of $0.1$~s.
-The matrices in (\ref{E:prob_1}) are obtained from (\ref{E:DER_matrices}) under the assumption that $\omega_0 = \omega_n = 60$ Hz.
+All quantities are per unit except for the frequencies, which are in Hz.
+The $RLC$ filter parameters are chosen as in~\cite{pogaku2007modeling} to attenuate the switching frequency of the inverter.
+The steady-state droop characteristic of the control is determined by $D$ for the frequency droop and $X$ for the voltage droop, which are respectively chosen for the microgrid system to have $0.5\%$ nominal frequency droop at $0.1$ MW active power output and $5\%$ voltage droop at $0.075$ MVA reactive power output.
+The inertial $J$ is chosen so that the swing equation has a time constant of $0.1$~s.
+The matrices in (\ref{E:prob_1}) are obtained from (\ref{E:DER_matrices1}) with $\omega_{\mathsf{nom}} = 60$ Hz.
+The parameter $K_{iv}$ is chosen as $2\times 10^4$ because in control gain validation, we find that larger $K_{iv}$ results in a $\matr K$ that provides a faster convergence rate of the system under load changes.
+This value for $K_{iv}$ gives sufficiently fast convergence without causing $\matr K$ to become too large.